Find out about some of the important steps that took animation from cave paintings and shadow puppets, all the way to feature length 3D CG films.

 If you’re working alone, focus on areas of interest to create your timeline.

-We recommend the online timeline maker Timeline at http://www.readwritethink.org/files/resources/interactives/timeline_2/
+We recommend the online timeline maker Timeline but you can create your timeline however you like.

 There’s no joining up required; you can start your timelines straight away.

-Modern animation’s roots go back thousands of years, with drawings and other methods used to tell stories.
+Modern animation’s roots go back thousands of years, with drawings, puppetry and other methods used to tell stories.
 On your timeline indicate the time period of these storytelling forms.
 When did they emerge?
 Be sure to include images and information.